the-dev-syntax/Ecommerce-Template/README.md

 *   Customize the JWT to include the user's role and name.
 *   Customize the client-side session object to also include this role, name, and user ID.
 And then it exports the main functions (`auth`, `signIn`, `signOut`, `handlers`) that your application will use to interact with this authentication system.

+> Here's the flow:>
+> Request 1 (Login):
+* authorize runs.
+* jwt callback runs.
+* if (user) is true. token.sub and other properties are set from the user object.
+* if (token.sub) is also true.
+The code re-fetches from the DB (a bit redundant on this very first call, but harmless) and ensures the token is fresh.
+A JWT is created and sent to the client as a cookie.
+> Request 2 (e.g., User navigates to /account):
+* The browser sends the JWT cookie.
+* The middleware/server reads the cookie.
+* The jwt callback is invoked with the decoded token.
+The user object is undefined.
+* The if (user) block is skipped.
+* The code proceeds to if (token.sub).
+This check is now essential to know we are dealing with an authenticated user's token.
+* It connects to the DB and fetches the latest user data (dbUser).
+This is powerful!
+If an admin changed the user's role from 'user' to 'admin' in the database, this lookup will fetch the new role and update the token.
+The user's permissions are updated on their very next page load.
 ------------------------------------
 --------------------------------------
 # ----------------------[why-there-is-two-ways-to-connect-to-DB]---------------------------[another]